hindutva/hindutva.github.io/content/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/10_Appendix_II_AparashikhA_brahmans.md

 +++
-title = "10 āppendikṣ īī āparaśikhā bhrahmans: ḍifferent ghroups and ṣettlements:"
+title = "10 Appendix 2 Aparaśikhā brahmans: different groups and settlements:"

 +++
 2a.
 Vaṭama.
 Tamil-speaking.
 Found all over Tamil Nadu and Kerala, with strong presence in most urban centers in India.
 The largest single group from all evidence.
 Sub-divisions [Thurston: 1907:334]: